troennes/private-secure-windows/README.md

 ## What is this?

 This is a handpicked collection of privacy and security settings for standalone Windows 10 and Windows 11 systems that tries to strike a good balance between privacy, security and usability.
-It uses group policy and is mainly based on Microsoft's own [Windows security baselines](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-security-configuration-framework/security-compliance-toolkit-10) and the [Windows Restricted Traffic Limited Functionality Baseline](https://docs.microsoft.com/en-us/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services).
+It uses group policy and is mainly based on Microsoft's [Windows security baselines](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-security-configuration-framework/security-compliance-toolkit-10) and [Windows Restricted Traffic Limited Functionality Baseline](https://docs.microsoft.com/en-us/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services).

 It comes with two security levels, based on your threat profile: